Research

 Synthetic biology

 Most bacteria have not evolved to synthesize molecules for mankind.
 We endow them with new capabilities through the metabolic engineering cycle.
 We use algorithms such as POPPY to design synthetic metabolic pathways to target compounds.
-To implement these pathways, as well as to supress the cell's native metabolism, we have adopted and refined CRISPR/Cas for gene editing and CRISPR interference to repress genes.
+To implement these pathways, as well as to suppress the cell's native metabolism, we have adopted and refined CRISPR/Cas for gene editing and CRISPR interference to repress genes.
 Targeted repression of a key enzyme can force alternative metabolic pathways into use, or arrest cell growth so that cultures can be maintained at a suitable density.
-We also create libraries of mutant strains that can be analyzed using high-throughput screening platforms at SciLifeLab.
+We also create genetic libraries, which are pools of strains with barcoded mutations in enzymes, that can be analyzed using high-throughput screening platforms at SciLifeLab.
+Screening these strains using deep sequencing allows us to map variations in enzyme sequence or property to a change in cell phenotype.

 Systems biology